 Grace in Practice: A Tribute to Paul Zahl

-Over the last two and half years, I’ve said to many people that best friends are made when you’re at the bottom, not the top.
+Over the last three years, I’ve said to many people that best friends are revealed when you’re at your worst, not your best--when you're at the bottom, not the top.
 When you’re at the top, it’s hard to know who your true friends are because you have so much to offer.
 But when you’re at the bottom and have nothing to offer but leprosy and liability to anyone who comes close, that’s when you take notice of who is there.

 Southern novelist Walker Percy wrote in Love in the Ruins, “We love those who know the worst about us and don’t turn their faces away.”
 Apart from my wife Stacie and my three kids, no one has personified Percy’s words toward me more than Paul Zahl.

 Paul and I got to know each other years ago after I reached out to him to express my appreciation for his excellent book Grace in Practice: A Theology of Everyday Life.
 At that time, my “career” was taking off, and Paul’s was slowing down.
 He had recently retired from a lifetime of faithful and fruitful service in the ministry as a pastor, theologian, Seminary President, scholar, counselor, and author.
 From his many prestigious posts, Paul’s unwavering commitment to brilliantly (and romantically) articulating the radicality of God’s one-way love, His grace, oftentimes got him into trouble with all of the right people.

 From the moment we met, I knew I had made a friend.
 Over the years he became a pastor to me, a counselor, a mentor, a sounding board, a real father figure.
 He took a keen interest in my work.
 But more importantly, he took a keen interest in me.
 He wholeheartedly believed the message that he had lived for (and, in many ways, died for) and it showed in his friendship to me.